Here is some general guidance to use when choosing an interior paint:

 - Look for alkylphenol ethoxylate (APE) free paints.
 APEs are a particular chemical group of concern and are a high priority to avoid.
 These chemicals are commonly used as surfactants in paints.
 They contain and break down into endocrine disrupting chemicals.
-The good news is that alternate chemicals of lower toxicity are available, and a transition is underway in the market.
+The good news is that alternate chemicals are available, and a transition is underway in the market.
 For more information, see the hazard spectrum below and our blog post on APEs.

 - Keep in mind that colorants can add VOCs and other hazardous content to paints.
 Look for and prefer paints with colorants that do not increase the VOC content of the base paint when tinted.

 - Avoid paints marketed as antimicrobial and claiming or implying a health benefit.
 Latex paints contain preservatives that protect them from spoiling during storage.
 Preservatives can also help protect painted surfaces, once dry, from the growth of mold and mildew.
 However, these preservatives are standard in the paint industry and are not the same as the additives incorporated into paints that are marketed as antimicrobial.
 Antimicrobial paints can have pesticides added to them beyond what is needed for standard preservation, and their manufacturers may make claims that painted surfaces can kill bacteria or other germs that can make us sick.
 To date no evidence suggests that the use of such products results in healthier populations, and the incorporated antimicrobials can negatively impact human health.

 - Preservatives that emit formaldehyde into the paint over time

 - Heavy metals such as lead and mercury